jimmo/ncss-embedded/chapters/9-advanced-components.md

 It's important to connect the `SDA` to `pin20` and `SCL` to `pin19`, and the grounds of each device should be shared.
 It's possible to change these pins, but the accelerometer and compass use the `i2c` bus and they will stop working if the pins are changed.
 There are internal pull-up resistors on the micro:bit, but you may need to add these separately if the connection wires are long.

-As always, the [documentation](https://microbit-micropython.readthedocs.io/en/latest/i2c.html) is very helpful when using the `i2c` module.
+As always, the [documentation: https://microbit-micropython.readthedocs.io/en/latest/i2c.html](https://microbit-micropython.readthedocs.io/en/latest/i2c.html) is very helpful when using the `i2c` module.

 ### Drivers